How to check if my Mac has a T2 security chip?

 Step 4: If you see "Model Name: Apple T2 chip" on the righthand side column, your Mac has the Apple T2 security chip.
 If you don't see this message, you have an older Mac model without this Apple T2 security chip.

-If your Mac is equipped with Apple T2 security chip, M3 Data Recovery is the only software to recover lost data from your Mac.
+If your Mac is equipped with Apple T2 security chip, M3 Data Recovery for Mac is the only software to recover lost data from your Mac.

 To recover lost data from a Mac equipped with Apple T2 security chip, you need to run M3 Data Recovery in macOS recovery mode.